owntech-foundation/OwnPlot/docs/user/user.md

 	```

 === "Linux (AppImage)"
-	1. Double click on the AppImage file
+	1. Double-click on the AppImage file
-	!!!
-If you have trouble running the AppImage
+	!!! note "If you have trouble running the AppImage"

 		1. Open a terminal
 		2. Allow the file to be executed by running this command
 		``` shell
 		chmod u+x OwnPlot-0.6.0.AppImage
 		```

+## First Steps